Varshu-sri/PCB-design-Channel-seperator/README.md

-**Custom PCB design - Channel separator**
+# Custom PCB Design – Channel Separator

-Overview
+## Overview

-This project is a beginner-friendly custom PCB designed in Altium Designer for signal separator and distribution applications.
+This project is a beginner-friendly custom PCB designed in Altium Designer for signal separation and distribution applications.
 The board provides a protected interface between external signal sources and downstream devices such as FPGA development boards, microcontrollers, and test equipment.

-The design incorporates a fuse for basic protection, a linear voltage regulator for power conditioning, and a quad AND gate IC used as a signal buffer/distribution stage.
+The design incorporates a fuse for basic protection, a linear voltage regulator for power conditioning, and a quad AND gate IC used as a signal routing stage.
 Rather than routing signals directly to sensitive hardware, the PCB provides an intermediate interface layer that helps isolate and organize signal connections.

 The project includes complete design documentation, including schematic files, PCB layout files, Gerber manufacturing outputs, and photographs of the assembled hardware.

+---

+## Power Section

-**The board includes:**
+The board includes:

-DC power input
+* DC power input

-Fuse protection
+* Fuse protection

-Linear voltage regulator
+* Linear voltage regulator

-Filter capacitors for power stability
+* Filter capacitors for power stability

 The regulator generates a stable logic supply voltage used by the signal processing circuitry.

-**Signal Processing Section**
+---

+## Signal Processing Section

 A quad 2-input AND gate IC is used as the signal routing stage.